jbittel/django-mama-cas/docs/forms.rst

       required.

    ``service``
-      The service the client is attempting to access, typically represented as a URL.
-This is a hidden, optional field and is automatically added to the form when present.
+      A hidden, optional field that contains the service the client is requesting access to, if present.

+   ``warn``
+      A checkbox for configuring transparency of the single sign-on process.
+If checked, the user will be notified before being authenticated to subsequent services.
+This field will only be displayed if ``MAMA_CAS_ALLOW_AUTH_WARN`` is enabled.

    The form's ``clean()`` method attempts authentication against the configured authentication backends and verifies the user account is active.
-   If either check fails, a ``FormValidation`` error is raised with an appropriate error message.
+If authentication fails, a ``FormValidation`` error is raised with an appropriate error message.

-The following form classes all inherit from ``LoginForm``, providing additional or alternate behavior during the login process.
+The following form classes inherit from ``LoginForm``, providing additional or alternate behavior during the login process.

-.. class:: LoginFormWarn

-   A subclass of :class:`LoginForm` which adds one additional, optional field:

-   ``warn``
-      A checkbox that indicates whether or not the single sign-on process should be transparent.
-This causes the user to be notified before being authenticated to another service and provides the option to continue the authentication attempt or end the single sign-on session.

 .. class:: LoginFormEmail